ey7/project-four/README.md

 - The app was tested on [Responsinator](https://www.responsinator.com/) and [Am I Responsive](http://ami.responsivedesign.is/) to ensure that the site pages were rendering correctly on all types of devices and orientations, such as Ipad and Iphone.
 - The app was put through the [HTML5 Validator](https://validator.w3.org/) and some errors and warnings related to the Django templating language were flagged.
 Django templating language is not recognised so this is normal.
 - The app was put through the [CSS Validator](https://jigsaw.w3.org/css-validator/) and some errors were uncovered related to the Bootstrap css which is not something that I can control.
 My own css code was error free.
+- The javascript code used on the site was tested using [JSHint](https://jshint.com/).
+Some unecessary semi colons were highlighted and removed from the code.
 - I also tested the website on [google mobile friendly](https://search.google.com/test/mobile-friendly) and recieved a mobile friendly result.
 - I tested the website on personal and other family devices such as my laptop and Android mobile phone, iPad and iPhone and Samsung Galaxy Tab in both potrait and landscape orientations.

 ## Bugs and known issues

+- On the cart page the user is able to increment and decrement individual cart item quantities using the plus and minus buttons.
+I realized that maybe the user had multiple cart items of a particular product and would like to remove them all at once.

+- I then had to write an additional function and insert another button that would allow this.
+Hitting the minus button when the cart item quantity is 1 will delete that particular cart item completely from the cart.
+This might have unintended consequences for the user.

 ## Content credits